The Ins and Outs of Refractive Lens Exchange In Bostonin Boston, MA

 When the lens isn’t as flexible, it becomes harder to focus and see things up close.
 Many adults who are over the age of 40 suffer from presbyopia and have to use reading glasses.

 The good news is that another laser vision correction procedure exists called Refractive Lens Exchange (RLE) that can correct presbyopia.
-Keep reading to learn the ins and outs of Refractive Lens Exchange!
+Keep reading to learn the ins and outs of Refractive Lens Exchange in Boston!

 What is Refractive Lens Exchange?